xTheFreeZe/wiki.marwin/Installing-a-C-compiler-on-Windows.md

 ### Visual Studio

-Visual Studio takes up a lot more space (~10GB), but may be useful if you're planning on doing C interop with the Windows SDK / WinAPI.
+Visual Studio takes up a lot more space (typically [20GB-50GB](https://learn.microsoft.com/en-us/visualstudio/releases/2022/system-requirements#hardware)), but may be useful if you're planning on doing C interop with the Windows SDK / WinAPI.

-[Download](https://visualstudio.microsoft.com/vs/) and install Visual Studio 2019.
+[Download](https://visualstudio.microsoft.com/vs/) and install the latest Visual Studio.
 The community edition will suffice.
-In the installer select `Visual Studio core editor`, `Desktop development with C++`, and `Windows 10 SDK`.
+In the installer select `Visual Studio core editor`, `Desktop development with C++`, and `Windows 11 SDK`.
+Change your selection accordingly if you have Windows 10.

+It is also recommended to use either the Visual Studio Development Command Prompt (20XX) or Visual Studio Development PowerShell (20XX) which adds `cl.exe` and other relevant MSVC tools to path.
+See the [reference](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell) for more information.

+When you build V from source, use `make.bat -msvc` to specify that you want to build V using Visual Studio, otherwise it defaults to TCC (which is good for fast compilation).
+For your own projects, use `v -cc msvc ...`, optionally with `-prod` to make optimised executables with MSVC.